Skip to main content

 }

-Same pattern: parse header, store URL, fetch URL, no origin check anywhere in between.
+Same pattern as the Python SDK: parse header, store URL, fetch URL.
+No origin check anywhere in between.

 Attack Flow